- What is Sirens?

 Is there a green room/con suite/masquerade/art show?

 Narrate Conferences’s events draw their overall shape from scholarly, professional, media, fan, and association conferences, so some elements that you may be familiar with might not appear at Sirens—and you might discover some elements that are new to you.
 We won’t have any of the elements listed above, but we will have a few others that we think you’ll enjoy.
-Please visit our About section for more information on programs and events that Sirens will include.
+Please visit the about section of our website for more information on programs and events that Sirens will include.

 Can I talk about other genres here?
 I’m interested in programming about science fiction/speculative fiction/steampunk/romance/horror/suspense/mystery/something else.